|

 Cristiano Contadin, viola da gamba basso (Carlo Chiesa, Milano 1998)

-I found this album by chance in the Tower Records store in Washington, DC, in the last Spring, but have never more seen any copy of it since then.
+I found this album by chance in the Tower Records store in Wash, DC, in the last Spring, but have never more seen any copy of it since then.
 People in US who are interested in the CD might try to look in Tower's website.

 Preludi ai corali